jbielick/faktory_worker_node/README.md

 ### Worker Options

-You can override the default options for a faktory worker by providing an object to the `work()` method or `new Manager()` constructor.
+You can override the default options for a faktory worker by providing an object to the `faktory.work()` method or the `Worker()` constructor.

 ```js
 faktory.work({